Competition, stability, and functionality in excitatory-inhibitory neural circuits: Taking the energy principle beyond symmetry

 Game theory provides a powerful lens for interpreting the dynamics of systems composed of multiple interacting agents with individual objectives.
 In this framework, each agent may choose an action strategy to minimize (or maximize) its own cost function, while the actions of the other agents act as constraints shaping the feasible set of outcomes.
 A Nash equilibrium is a configuration of player actions in which no agent can unilaterally improve its outcome by altering its own strategy, even if the global configuration is not optimal.
 The concept of Nash equilibria is of vital importance in the consideration of noncooperative games.

-\emph{Asymmetric} neural networks can be viewed through the perspective of noncooperative games, where each neuron plays the role of an agent attempting to minimize its own energy function through gradient play dynamics.
-It can be shown that the Nash equilibria of such networks, if they exist, satisfy
+As described above, \emph{asymmetric} neural networks can be viewed through the perspective of non-cooperative games, which we call \textit{proximal gradient play}, where each neuron plays the role of an agent attempting to minimize its own energy function through gradient play dynamics.
+The Nash equilibria of such networks, if they exist, satisfy

 where $x^{\star}_{-i}$ denotes the states of all neurons other than $i$.
 In simpler terms, each neuron in the \emph{asymmetric} network strives to jointly minimize the cost $\mathrm{E}^{i}_{\text{int}}(x_{i}, x_{-i},u_{i})$ of its interaction with the other neurons and its own cost of activation $\mathrm{E}^{i}_{\text{act}}(x_{i})$.
 Crucially, this does not imply that neurons reach the absolute minimum of their individual energies.
 Rather, they settle into states where no unilateral deviation would yield an advantage (see Fig.~\ref{fig: graph_abstr}(F)), which is an inherently game-theoretic notion of equilibrium.